playbar/gllearn/opencv/doc/tutorials/core/interoperability_with_OpenCV_1/interoperability_with_OpenCV_1.markdown

 Now, remember that you need to link to your application all the modules you use, and in case you are on Windows using the *DLL* system you will need to add, again, to the path all the binaries.
-For more in-depth information if you're on Windows read @ref tutorial_windows_visual_studio_Opencv and for Linux an example usage is explained in @ref tutorial_linux_eclipse.
+For more in-depth information if you're on Windows read @ref tutorial_windows_visual_studio_opencv and for Linux an example usage is explained in @ref tutorial_linux_eclipse.

 Now for converting the *Mat* object you can use either the *IplImage* or the *CvMat* operators.